 Go to More ••• > Link issues.

 We write with US English spelling and punctuation, but our Australian roots are still part of our personality.
-Communications directly from native Aussies can use the Queen's English – e.g., colour, optimise, theatre.
+Communications from Australians can use Australian English such as colour, optimise, theatre.

 For example, Aussie PMs writing JAC comments to customers can use Australian English.
 Developers should code in US English.